 The basic plan comes with the basic reports, and the Shopify plan has the standard reports and analytics, while the advanced plan comes with the advanced reporting system.

-You will also be able to change and plan the strategy for the next month or next week and experiment with your products by analyzing consumer behavior, top-sold products, sales patterns, profitability, and traffic sources.
+You will also be able to change and plan the strategy for the next month or next week and experiment with your products by analyzing consumer behavior, top-selling products, sales patterns, profitability, and traffic sources.

 7. Abandoned Cart Recovery

 And the best part is you get this feature at just $5 per month, which is quite affordable compared to its competitors.
-Squarespace provides this feature with a plan of $65 per month, while BigCommerece offers it in a monthly plan of $105.
+Squarespace provides this feature with a plan of $65 per month, while BigCommerce offers it in a monthly plan of $105.

 While learning about the abandoned cart recovery of Shopify, I came across the fact that you can provide different offers based on the steps the customer has left the cart.
 This means with the help of conditional formatting, you can send personalized emails or messages to customers who have:

-- Just browse the products on the site but have not added them to the cart.
+- Just browse the products on the site, but have not added them to the cart.

-- Have just added the products to the cart but have not started the checkout process.
+- Have just added the products to the cart, but have not started the checkout process.

 - Abandoned the cart during the checkout process.